Guardians vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in nine straight games.
-In his last 10 games he is hitting .432 with two doubles, three home runs, three walks and nine RBI.
+- Betts hopes to build on a 10-game hitting streak in this matchup.
+During his last 10 outings he is batting .500 with three doubles, three home runs, four walks and nine RBI.

 Betts Recent Games